US high court won’t stop vaccines for Maine health workers | WTOP

-PORTLAND, Maine (AP) — The U.S. Supreme Court declined Tuesday to hear an emergency appeal of a vaccine requirement imposed on Maine health care workers, the latest defeat for opponents of vaccine mandates.
+PORTLAND, Maine (AP) — The U.S. Supreme Court declined Tuesday to block a vaccine requirement imposed on Maine health care workers, the latest defeat for opponents of vaccine mandates.

 It was the first time the Supreme Court weighed in on a statewide vaccine mandate.
 It previously rejected challenges of vaccine requirements for New York City teachers and Indiana University staff and students.

-Note: This story has been corrected to show that a federal judge’s initial ruling on the case was on Oct.
-13, not Oct.
-20.